JuanBarrera0305/Power-Rangers-/README.md

 It was written using HTML, Javascript, and a little bit of CSS for our Intro to Programming class.

-The authors are:
+The authors are Juan Barrera, Craig Pulford, and Sam Fehl.

-Juan Barrera
-Craig Pulford
-Sam Fehl